Tron Kirk

 The Tron Kirk is a former principal parish church in Edinburgh, Scotland.
 It is a well-known landmark on the Royal Mile.
 It was built in the 17th century and closed as a church in 1952.
 Having stood empty for over fifty years, it was used as a tourist information centre for several years in the mid 2000s and, more recently, was the site of the Edinburgh World Heritage Exhibition and John Kay’s book and gift shop.

 The name comes from the weighing beam (tron in Scots), serving the public market on the Royal Mile, which stood outside until around 1800.

 It is the only Scottish church where five consecutive ministers each served at least once as Moderator of the General Assembly of the Church of Scotland (eight if including second charge ministers).

+History

 Archaeology and pre-church history

 Archaeological investigations, including excavations and 3D surveys, in 1974, 1983 and 2006 shed light on the area before the construction of the church in the 1630s.
 The results evidenced that the area was occupied by tenements before the church was built.
 It appears that they were built during the 15th and 16th centuries and wiped out all traces of earlier medieval settlements.
 Documentary research undertaken at the same time was able to provide a picture of the occupants of the buildings back to the late 15th century.
 The church was built over: